11 Reasons Why Women Love Men

 #11 He Doesn't Pay Any Attention to the Directive, "My Eyes Are Up Here."

 I remember going to the hair salon with a dear love.
 After I was cut and styled, I presented my fantastic haircut to him, angling my head just so.
 But his eyes were focused, well…down there, around the hip area, to be more specific.
 "Hey!"
-I said, "My hair style is up here, on my head."
-He grinned wickedly and said something like, “Yes my darling, but it all goes together.”
+I said, "My hair cut is up here, on my head."
+He grinned wickedly and said something like, “Yes my darling, but it all goes together so well.”

 #10 Men Are More Romantic Than Women.
 (Who Knew??)